Skip to content

 What a critical period is

 The classical idea comes from animal work.
-In a series of papers in the early 1960s, Hubel and Wiesel (1963) showed that if a kitten had one eyelid sutured shut during a specific early window — roughly the first few months of life — the cells in the visual cortex normally driven by that eye stopped responding to it.
-The deprivation did not just slow development; it rearranged the cortex.
+In a series of papers in the early 1960s, Wiesel and Hubel (1963) showed that if a kitten had one eyelid sutured shut during a specific early window — roughly the first few months of life — the cells in the visual cortex normally driven by that eye stopped responding to it.2 The deprivation did not just slow development; it rearranged the cortex.
 When the eye was later reopened, the kitten behaved as though it were blind in that eye.
 The same deprivation in an adult cat produced no comparable changes.
 The window during which cortical wiring was plastic to monocular deprivation had closed.

 That experiment defined what "critical period" means: a developmental window during which experience shapes the cortex in ways that are difficult or impossible to reshape later.
 Subsequent work in monkeys confirmed an analogous window, and researchers extrapolated to humans.